djeada/Databases-Notes/notes/10_nosql_databases/04_crud_in_sql_vs_nosql.md

 - If we don’t implement sharding when data volume explodes, MongoDB instances can become overloaded, leading to slow queries and potential downtime.
 - If we leverage sharding strategically, we scale seamlessly while preserving high throughput and fast response times for growing workloads.

 XVI.
 SQL databases frequently carry out *partitioning* strategies to handle vast datasets effectively.
-Partitioning large tables, such as logs or transaction records, enhances query speed by restricting operations to relevant data subsets.
+Partitioning large tables, such as logs or transaction records, improves query speed by restricting operations to relevant data subsets.

 - If we don’t partition extremely large tables, queries might scan millions of unnecessary rows, bogging down performance.
 - If we employ partitioning correctly, we localize data lookups to targeted segments, speeding up queries and reducing strain on the database.